 Can International (F-1) Students Work While Studying in the USA?

 Can international (F-1) students work while studying in the United States?
-Read on to find out if students studying in the USA on an F-1 (Student) Visa can work while they study in the USA.
+Read on to find out if students studying in the USA on an F-1 (Student) Visa can work while they Language On English Schools.

 By: Richard E. McDorman

 Can F-1 Visa Students Work While Studying in the United States?

 The direct but not-so-simple answer to this question is, it depends.
 According to U.S. government regulations, there are two classes of F-1 students: academic students and language students.
 Academic students are those students who are enrolled in a certificate, diploma or degree program in an academic field of study (such as the humanities, sciences, social sciences, business, medicine or law), while language students are students who have enrolled in an intensive English program (or IEP), such as Language On’s intensive English course.
 The rules for working while in the United States are different for each class of international student.
 However, the most important rule applies equally to both academic and language students: international (F-1) students may not work in the United States unless they have received formal, written authorization from an authorized school official, known as a designated school official or DSO.
 It is also important to keep in mind that neither academic nor language F-1 students may operate a business while in the United States.
 If you wish to open and run a business in the United States, then you must apply for and receive an E-2 (treaty investor) visa.

 Both academic (i.e., degree, certificate or diploma seeking) students and language students may work on campus for up to 20 hours per week as long as their school offers on-campus employment for international students.
 Such employment must be related to the school’s provision of student services.
 However, it is relatively uncommon for SEVP-approved language schools to offer on-campus employment to their F-1 students.
 This is the only type of employment available to F-1 language students, as under U.S. immigration law F-1 language students may never work off-campus.